 It’s all about the connection.

-They sign up to get your solution… and in very rare cases, they might sign up to stay in touch, if you’ve wowed them with your importance to their life.
+They sign up to get your solution… and sometimes, they sign up to stay in touch, if you’ve wowed them with your importance to their life.

-Not providing a sign-up opportunity with every appearance on the internet is the number one (and most easily remedied) mistake people make that prevents them from growing their lists.
+Not providing a signup opportunity with every appearance on their website is the number one (and most easily remedied) mistake people make that prevents them from growing their lists.

 Make sure that every place your ideal visitor encounters you, you provide a reason to join your list and a way to do so.

 Most of the time, a visitor will find you because of: